-2.1 Firms' knowledge of competitors
+2.1.
+Firms' Knowledge of Competitors

-Strategy is centrally concerned with how firms respond to their internal and external environment.
-While the idea of blind spots or awareness of peripheral competitors has received much attention in strategy frameworks (Chen et al 2007, Porac et al 1989, Baum and Lant 2003, Thatchenkery and Katila 2021), knowledge of key decisions taken by direct competitors has often been implicitly assumed.
-For example, research on competitive interactions and strategic positioning often analyzes firm decisions relative to their competitors' to conclude when and why firms differentiate (e.g. Haveman 1993, Baum and Haveman 1997, Deephouse 1999, Semadeni 2006, Wang and Shaver 2014).
-By interpreting firms' positions as reflecting intentional choices based on their competitors', the implicit assumption in these studies is that firms are knowledgeable of their competitors' decisions and are responding to them, although their knowledge of them is not observed.
-This assumption of competitor knowledge is so deeply held that some studies have even argued that any advantage from doing competitor analysis has dissipated, because all firms already know this information (Argote and Ingram 2000).
+Strategy is centrally concerned with how firms respond to their internal and external environments.
+Although the idea of blind spots or awareness of peripheral competitors has received much attention in strategy frameworks (Porac et al. 1989, Baum and Lant 2003, Chen et al. 2007, Thatchenkery and Katila 2021), knowledge of key decisions taken by direct competitors has often been implicitly assumed.
+For example, research on competitive interactions and strategic positioning often analyzes firm decisions relative to their competitors' decisions to conclude when and why firms differentiate (e.g., Haveman 1993, Baum and Haveman 1997, Deephouse 1999, Semadeni 2006, Wang and Shaver 2014).
+By interpreting firms' positions as reflecting intentional choices based on their competitors' choices, the implicit assumption in these studies is that firms are knowledgeable of their competitors' decisions and are responding to them, although their knowledge of them is not observed.
+This assumption of competitor knowledge is so deeply held that some studies have even argued that any advantage from doing competitor analysis has dissipated because all firms already know this information (Argote and Ingram 2000).